 Vice Chancellor Ortiz manages the university’s financial and related administrative operations.
 She makes recommendations to ensure the fiscal health and administrative efficiency and effectiveness of Rutgers University–New Brunswick.
 She works closely with Executive Vice President for Finance and Administration and University Treasurer Michael Gower to strengthen the accounting and finance functions within Rutgers Universtiy–New Brunswick.
 In these capacities, she will play a key role in the full implementation of the Responsibility Center Management model across the Rutgers system.

-As Director, Zach Hosseini is responsible for explaining and promoting the Chancellor’s vision for Rutgers University–New Brunswick to both internal and external constituents.
+As Associate Vice Chancellor, Zach Hosseini is responsible for explaining and promoting the Chancellor’s vision for Rutgers University–New Brunswick to both internal and external constituents.
 In addition to his executive communications role, he works closely with the Rutgers’ communications apparatus, University Communications and Marketing, to advise on numerous strategic issues that range from media relations, to marketing, to digital communications.